 Data from the GI Alliance indicates that nearly 62 million Americans are diagnosed with digestive disorders each year.
 Multiple factors are responsible, including stress, fatigue, smoking, and diet.
 And if the diagnosis is diet-related, then it’s likely those individuals lack essential vitamins for digestive health.

-What you eat affects your digestion.
-And, there are some key vitamins for digestive health that play a crucial role in keeping your stomach and gut running smoothly.
+What you eat affects your digestion, and, there are some key vitamins for digestive health that play a crucial role in keeping your stomach and gut running smoothly.
 This list is a broad outline of some good vitamins for digestion that can keep your gut healthy and happy.

 Vitamin A